junxit/us-congress-bills-109/bill.md

 ## § 5.
 Rule of construction

 Nothing in section 3 or in the amendments made by section 2 shall be construed to bar or impede the assertion or development of new claims or remedies under Federal, State, or local civil rights law.

+## § 6.
+Three-strikes rule for suspending attorneys who commit multiple Rule 11 violations

+- **(a)** *Mandatory suspension* Whenever a Federal district court determines that an attorney has violated Rule 11 of the Federal Rules of Civil Procedure, the court shall determine the number of times that the attorney has violated that rule in that Federal district court during that attorney’s career.
+If the court determines that the number is 3 or more, the Federal district court—
+  - **(1)** shall suspend that attorney from the practice of law in that Federal district court for 1 year; and
+  - **(2)** may suspend that attorney from the practice of law in that Federal district court for any additional period that the court considers appropriate.
+- **(b)** *Appeal; stay* An attorney has the right to appeal a suspension under subsection (a).
+While such an appeal is pending, the suspension shall be stayed.
+- **(c)** *Reinstatement* To be reinstated to the practice of law in a Federal district court after completion of a suspension under subsection (a), the attorney must first petition the court for reinstatement under such procedures and conditions as the court may prescribe.

+## § 7.
+Presumption of Rule 11 violation for repeatedly relitigating same issue

+Whenever a party attempts to litigate, in any forum, an issue that the party has already litigated and lost on the merits on 3 consecutive prior occasions, there shall be a rebuttable presumption that the attempt is in violation of Rule 11 of the Federal Rules of Civil Procedure.

+## § 8.
+Enhanced sanctions for document destruction

+- **(a)** *In General* Whoever influences, obstructs, or impedes, or endeavors to influence, obstruct, or impede, a pending court proceeding through the intentional destruction of documents sought in, and highly relevant to, that proceeding—
+  - **(1)** shall be punished with mandatory civil sanctions of a degree commensurate with the civil sanctions available under Rule 11 of the Federal Rules of Civil Procedure, in addition to any other civil sanctions that otherwise apply; and
+  - **(2)** shall be held in contempt of court and, if an attorney, referred to one or more appropriate State bar associations for disciplinary proceedings.
+- **(b)** *Applicability* This section applies to any court proceeding in any Federal or State court that substantially affects interstate commerce.